SofiaHelena1/BroadcastChat/README.md

-if don't want to use raspberry pi you just do: gcc tcpclient.c -o <name_executable_client> -pthread
+if don't want to use raspberry pi you just do: gcc tcpclient.c -o <name_executable_client> -pthread and then send executable to  the rasp using the scp command

 #### NOTE
 if the client is a raspberry, this program has the functionality, of turning on a led when the connection is made and turn off when it ends.
 For this purpose it is necessary to compile, and to this: